 Sending a big hug of thanks to my new blogger friend Chandra.
-Thank you for the privilege of featuring your writing this Valentine’s on Lisa Designs Life.
+Thank you for the privilege of having you here this Valentine’s Day!

 Ah, Valentine’s Day.
 Such a heartwarming holiday.
 Completely designed to “share our love” with the ones that we love the most.
 Anyone else feel like it’s just another holiday to spend money on people so that flower shops and the card companies can earn their money?
 I don’t know about you, but I do.
 Hey, I’m all about getting flowers from the hubs, but, that’s about the extent of it.

 I don’t need a holiday to feel loved by him.

 I don’t expect him get me any flowers on Valentine’s either.

 I know what you’re thinking, “Girl, you need to take advantage of Valentine’s and get some stuff from your man!”
 But, gifts are not my love language.
 If you’d like to understand what it means by a “love language,” I recommend reading this article.
 You can find out what your love language is by taking a quiz.

 I’m going to let you in on a little secret and help you understand what you need to know to feel loved on Valentine’s Day, especially if you struggle with your mental health.